agerner1956/LITE-REST-WS-H2-PostgresDB/README.md

                  varchar email_from, varchar email_to, varchar email_subject, varchar email_text, varchar email_timestamp

-WS.
-Implementation includes but not limited to the following methods:
+REST WS mplementation includes but not limited to the following methods:

 	GetToken (Generates Bearer session token for the LITE user authenticated by the CLOUD API - tokenExpirationInterval = 3600000 - 1 hour)
 -	POST localhost:8080/user